Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Far-from-equilibrium dynamics

 In the last equality, we used the finite sums $\sum_{k=1}^{N} k= N(N+1)/2$ and $\sum_{k=1}^{N} k^2= N(N+1)(N+1/2)/6$, which can be obtained from the generating function $g_N(q)=\sum_{k=1}^N \e^{- q k}= (1-\e^{-qN})/({\e^{q}-1})$.
 The average elastic energy stored in the chain is

-The factor $2$ comes from assuming that each of the sub-chains of a hooked polymer in the configuration in Fig.~\ref{fig:hooked_polymer}(a) can be represented by the simplified setup of Fig.~\ref{fig:hooked_polymer}(b).
+The factor $2$ comes from assuming that each of the sub-chains of a hooked chain in the configuration in Fig.~\ref{fig:hooked_polymer}(a) can be represented by the simplified setup of Fig.~\ref{fig:hooked_polymer}(b).

 Therefore, plugging \eqref{eq:Uel} into \eqref{eq:theor_v^*} and approximating $L'$ by $=L/2$ we arrive at

 which explains the empirically determined scaling $v^*_\text{th} \sim v^* \sim L^{-3/2}$, for large $L$.